wp-plugins/woocommerce-checkout-manager/readme.txt

 Request for adding new fields to the checkout page has been introduced.
 All you have to do is click the "Add New field" button and a drop down box will show allowing you to set the new field name which is "Label" and to set the example in the field which is "Placeholder."

 * Placeholder allows the customer, the ability to get the feel of what exactly is this field about.

+= Text and Date* =
+Includes a handy drop down box with two options, to select either text or date field.
+The date field, has a great design, where when you click the field for date, a pop up calender displays, where you can choose a number of dates, skip between months by clicking the arrows, clicking the day you would like inside of the month you selected, also it shows you the current date!
+Awesome isn't it.

 = Control each field Required Attribute =
 Add or Remove required attribute from each new field created.